 Burkina Faso is a country situated in Western Africa, and its capital is Ouagadougou.
 Burkina Faso – a former French Colony — is surrounded by the countries of Mali, Niger, Benin, Côte d’Ivoire, Ghana and Togo, making it a land-locked country.
 Being a part of Sub Saharan region, the climate is predominantly hot and semi-dry with an average annual rainfall of 25 cm to 115 cm.
 The country is rich in mineral resources like gold, manganese, zinc, phosphate, silver and diamond with gold being the major export commodity.

 In spite of the country’s natural resources, about 45 percent of the population lives below the poverty line.
-Due to drought, deforestation and improper agriculture, food insecurity is a major problem of this area.
-Lack of high quality drinking water also contributes to the diseases like malaria, dengue, and yellow fever prevalent in the population.
+Due to drought, deforestation and improper agriculture, food insecurity is a major problem in this area.
+Lack of high-quality drinking water also contributes to diseases like malaria, dengue, and yellow fever prevalent in the population.

 HIV/AIDS poses a huge threat to the population of Burkina Faso.
-As a result of food insecurity and disease outbreak, education doesn’t find much place among the population.
+As a result of food insecurity and disease outbreak, education doesn’t find a place among the population.